betmma/my_balatro_mods/README.md

 # Better Vouchers This Run UI
 Rewrite the Run Info - Vouchers tab to enable it to display dozens of redeemed vouchers.

-# Betmma Abilities: Adds a new type of consumable that is "Ability" and adds 17 abilities
+# Betmma Abilities: Adds a new type of consumable that is "Ability" and adds 18 abilities
 Abilities have their unique area.
 Active abilities can be used infinite times as long as they aren't on cooldown.
 Passive abilities are like vouchers but can be sold and revert the changes.
 - GIL: (cooldown: 1 round) If all jokers are Eternal, remove Eternal from all jokers.
 Otherwise, set all jokers to be Eternal.
 - Glitched Seed: (cooldown: 1 round) Next 2 random events are guaranteed success.
 - Rank Bump: (cooldown: 2 hands) Temporarily increase ranks of chosen cards by 1 for this hand.
 - Cached Hand: (cooldown: 1 round) Hand type of next hand is set to the last hand.
-- Heal: (cooldown: 3 hands) Undebuff selected cards.
+- Heal: (cooldown: 3 hands) Undebuff selected cards for this handd.
 - Absorber: (cooldown: 1 ante) Reduce Hands to 1 and gain X0.05 for each hand reduced.
 - Double Lift: (cooldown: 2 rounds) Choose 1 more card in current pack.
 - Recycle (cooldown: $20 used) Reduce reroll cost by $5.